You'll need a password to unlock this case study!

 Flowsheets

-From zero definition to $5.6M in pipeline - taking medical flowsheet extraction from raw capability to shipped product in under three months.
+How I took medical flowsheet extraction from raw capability to shipped product in under three months.

 Medical malpractice attorneys were asking for a tool Supio didn't have.
 Half of the story of a malpractice case lives inside flowsheets — dense nursing records that track vitals, medications, and treatments minute-by-minute — but those documents arrived as thousands of cells locked in PDFs.